howtowritehelloworld/engg1340-project/README.md

 A Makefile is created to compile all the code components.

 ## External Libraries <a name="external-libraries"></a>
-`Ncurses` is used for graphics in this project.
+`Ncurses` is used for the graphical user interface in this project.